undergroundrap/devbootLLM/README.md

 # devbootLLM - Interactive Programming Learning Platform

-**Learn to code with 100% verified, production-ready lessons.** Master Java and Python with **2,107 comprehensive lessons** featuring real-time code execution, AI-powered assistance, and framework-specific examples used by professional developers at Google, Amazon, and Facebook.
+**Learn to code from zero to job-ready in 6 months.** Master Java and Python with **2,107 comprehensive lessons** featuring real-time code execution, AI-powered assistance, and framework-specific examples used by professional developers at Google, Amazon, and Facebook. **100% verified for self-learning** - complete beginner to junior developer with structured progression, helpful hints, and realistic timelines.

 ## 🎉 **ALL 2,107 LESSONS VERIFIED (100%)** 🎉